hak5/usbrubberducky-payloads/payloads/library/prank/Play_A_Song_On_An_iPhone/README.md

-# Play A Song With An iPhone
+# Play A Song On An iPhone

 This script can be used to play a song really fast using an iPhone, so iOS system.